This page was reviewed under our medical and editorial policy by

 Prolactin is a hormone that causes a woman’s breasts to make milk during and after pregnancy.
 Too much prolactin may cause headaches, loss of vision, lower sex drive, or changes in menstrual periods or fertility.
 It may cause breasts to produce milk, even in women that aren’t pregnant or breastfeeding.
 In men, it may cause impotence.

-Adrenocorticotropic hormone (ACTH) prompts your adrenal glands to make a hormone called cortisol, which controls how the body deals with stress and uses sugar, fats and protein.
+Adrenocorticotropic hormone (ACTH) prompts the adrenal glands to make a hormone called cortisol, which controls how the body deals with stress and uses sugar, fats and protein.
 Too much ACTH may cause headaches, loss of vision, weight gain in specific places, changes to skin color such as bruising or stretch marks, weaker bones, hair growth on the face, upper back or arms or mood changes.

-Growth hormone, also called somatotropin, helps control how your body uses sugar and fat.
+Growth hormone, also called somatotropin, helps control how the body uses sugar and fat.
 Too much growth hormone may cause headaches, loss of vision, abnormal bone growth and joint pain, sweating, tingling in hands and fingers, snoring or extreme dislike or concern about parts of the body (dysmorphophobia).

-Thyroid-stimulating hormone, also called thyrotropin, activates your thyroid gland to make other hormones that control growth, body temperature and heart rate.
+Thyroid-stimulating hormone, also called thyrotropin, activates the thyroid gland to make other hormones that control growth, body temperature and heart rate.
 Too much thyroid-stimulating hormone may cause sweating, weight loss, shakiness, irregular heartbeat, frequent bowel movement or trouble sleeping.

 Gonadotropin hormones, luteinizing hormone (LH) and follicle-stimulating hormone (FSH), regulate ovulation, estrogen, progesterone and testosterone levels, and how much sperm is made by the testicles.